parthasarathydNU/gen-ai-coursework/advanced-llms/direct-preference-optimization/Readme.md

 - Thanks to all contributors who have helped in refining the approach and expanding the dataset.

 ## Contact
-For any queries or discussions regarding the project, please open an issue in the GitHub repository or contact me directly at parthasarathy.d@northeastern.edu.
+For any queries or discussions regarding the project, please open an issue in the GitHub repository, reach out to me via [LinkedIn](https://www.linkedin.com/in/parthadhruv/)  or contact me directly at parthasarathy.d@northeastern.edu.

 ## Citation
 ```